 • Ensure only authorised personnel send POs

-One of the biggest advantages of using purchase orders is enabling straight-through invoice processing.
-Zahara links purchase orders, goods received, and invoices into one streamlined workflow.
-This helps eliminate manual data entry and reduces invoice errors.
+One major benefit of using a purchase order is its role in automating invoice processing.
+Zahara links orders, goods received, and invoices into one seamless process.
+This reduces data entry and eliminates mistakes.

 DimensionZahara (Automated PO Software)Manual PO Process